willingram/links/README.md

 - <https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design>

 Recommended reading from the htmx site: <https://htmx.org/essays/>
+Related to one of the oldest essays in that list: <https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/>

 Shawn Wang: <https://www.swyx.io/>

 Dan Abramov: <https://overreacted.io/>

 A list of links not unlike this one (should maybe be in a different category): <https://github.com/charlax/professional-programming>

+## AI / Artificial Intelligence

+Structured output in ChatGPT: <https://openai.com/index/introducing-structured-outputs-in-the-api/>

 ## Local-first